jcobo88/microsoft-365-entra-intune-lab/README.md

 ![Help desk baseline sign-in](screenshots/47-entra-helpdesk-baseline-signin-success.png)

----

 ## Simulated Account Access Incident

 I administratively blocked Elena from signing in.

 ![User sign-in blocked](screenshots/48-helpdesk-user-signin-blocked.png)

-When Elena attempted to sign in again, the user-facing message stated:
+When Elena attempted to authenticate again, the user-facing message stated:

 ```text
 Your account has been locked.